 We will contact you once a year to ask you to tell us about any change of circumstances and to check that you want to remain on our list.
-If you don't get back to us, we'll send a reminder.
-If you don't reply to that we will cancel your application.
+If you don't get back to us, we will cancel your application and you will need to re-apply.